 About the hospital

-St. Elisabethen Hospital Frankfurt am Main is the main hospital care facility for the people of Frankfurt and the Rhine-Main region.
-In addition to excellent emergency care, the clinic is distinguished by a clear professional differentiation and orientation towards interdisciplinary centres.
+St. Elisabethen Hospital Frankfurt am Main is the main hospital care facility for Frankfurt and the Rhine-Main region.
+In addition to excellent emergency care, the clinic is distinguished by a clear professional differentiation and orientation towards interdisciplinary centers.
 Furthermore, caring doctors and nurses do their best to ensure that the patient receives a good result of treatment in a comfortable and pleasant atmosphere.

-The hospital medical team has more than 20 years of experience treating tumour diseases.
-Thanks to an interdisciplinary approach, modern equipment, and doctors' professionalism, patients receive accurate diagnostics and complex therapy.
+The hospital medical team has more than 20 years of experience treating tumor diseases.
+Patients receive accurate diagnostics and complex therapy thanks to an interdisciplinary approach, modern equipment, and doctors' professionalism.
 The hospital is rightfully proud of its expertise in minimally invasive surgical techniques, as evidenced by MIC certification, high patient satisfaction, and short hospital stays.
-Also, since 2017, the hospital has been certified as a geriatric trauma centre for elderly patients with age-related physical changes.
+Also, since 2017, the hospital has been certified as a geriatric trauma center for elderly patients with age-related physical changes.

 The St. Elisabethen Hospital offers a wide range of general services, including emergency care and a maternity ward.
-There are various departments in general and visceral surgery, anesthesiology and intensive care, orthopaedics and traumatology, gastroenterology, geriatrics, gynaecology, pulmonology and thoracic surgery.
-Hospitals' University Thoracic Center, Digestive Organs Center and Musculoskeletal Center, including spine and foot surgery, are also in the spotlight.
-Doctors accompany patients from the initial examination and diagnosis, hospital stay with appropriate treatment to subsequent therapy and aftercare.
+There are various departments in general and visceral surgery, anesthesiology and intensive care, orthopedics and traumatology, gastroenterology, geriatrics, gynecology, pulmonology, and thoracic surgery.
+Hospitals' University Thoracic Center, Digestive Organs Center, and Musculoskeletal Center, including spine and foot surgery, are also in the spotlight.
+Doctors accompany patients from the initial examination and diagnosis.
+Hospital stay with appropriate treatment to subsequent therapy and aftercare.
 Human attention and the maximum possible orientation to the patient are the clinic's highest credo.

-What is special about cancer treatment at St. Elisabethen Hospital Frankfurt?
+What is unique about cancer treatment at St. Elisabethen Hospital Frankfurt?

-The interventional radiologists have exceptional expertise in treating cancer by handling needles and using fine catheter tubes and wires to navigate the body under imaging guidance.
-This type of therapy has many benefits for patients, such as reduced risks, faster recovery, and shorter hospital stays.
+Interventional radiologists have exceptional expertise in treating cancer by handling needles and using fine catheter tubes and wires to navigate the body under imaging guidance.
+This therapy has many patient benefits, such as reduced risks, faster recovery, and shorter hospital stays.

 Is foot surgery available at the clinic?

-A separate department specialising only in foot surgery applies minimally invasive treatment using the newest technique of modern implants with angular stability.
-Thanks to this, specialists can now minimise the movement restrictions associated with the operation.
+A separate department specializing only in foot surgery applies minimally invasive treatment using the newest technique of modern implants with angular stability.
+Thanks to this, specialists can now minimize the movement restrictions associated with the operation.

 Can a hospital treat scoliosis in children?